fosrl/docs/packages/docusaurus/docs/02-Getting Started/03-quick-install.md

 -   An email address for Let's Encrypt certificate registration
 -   (Optionally) a SMTP server

+## Using a VPS

+If you need a VPS to run Pangolin, [RackNerd](https://my.racknerd.com/aff.php?aff=13788) is a great option, and often has generous promotions.
+More options can be found in our [VPS guide](./01-choosing-a-vps.md).

 ## Installation Steps

 We also have a short and quick [YouTube video](https://youtu.be/W0uVLjTyAn8) showing the install process!